Eagles vs. Giants odds, picks, Thursday Night Football predictions, best bets

-Eagles vs. Giants predictions, odds, time: 2025 NFL Week 6 Thursday Night Football picks by advanced model
+Eagles vs. Giants prediction, odds, time: 2025 NFL Week 6 Thursday Night Football picks by proven model

 The SportsLine projection model has revealed its Philadelphia vs. New York picks for the 2025 NFL Week 6 'Thursday Night Football' game

 A classic NFC East rivalry takes place on 'Thursday Night Football' as the Philadelphia Eagles visit the New York Giants.
 The Eagles (4-1) are coming off their first defeat since before Christmas of last year as they fell, 21-17, at home to the Denver Broncos in Week 5.
 The Giants (1-4) are also coming off a defeat, losing 26-14 to the New Orleans Saints a week after New York collected its first win of the year.
-Philly swept the season series a year ago and has won seven of the last eight meetings.
+Philly has won 11 straight games versus the Giants in primetime and is 3-0 all-time versus New York on Thursdays.

 Kickoff is at 8:15 p.m.
 ET from MetLife Stadium in East Rutherford, N.J.
 The latest Giants vs. Eagles odds have Philadelphia as the 7.5-point favorite.
 The over/under for total points is 40.5, making it the second-lowest of NFL Week 6.
 Philadelphia is a -388 favorite on the money line (risk $388 to win $100), with New York at +303 (risk $100 to win $303).
 Before making any Eagles vs. Giants picks, be sure to see what the SportsLine projection model has to say.